“…of the most

 “Allentown’s great diversity in its park system invites everyone to experience something outdoors.”Learn More

 The LegacyDiscover the full Legacy >

-Begun in 1935, the Trexler Trust has awarded more than $172 million to the City of Allentown’s Parks and charitable Lehigh County organizations serving children, elders, and adults in the areas of education, social services, and the arts.
+Begun in 1935, the Trexler Trust has awarded nearly $185 million to the city of Allentown’s Parks and charitable Lehigh County organizations serving children, elders, and adults in the areas of education, social services, and the arts.

 In January of 1885, Harry C. Trexler married Mary Mosser.
 The only daughter of a wealthy tanner, Mrs. Trexler managed the household affairs and founded the Needlework Guild of Allentown.
 The Trexlers established the tradition of Romper Day for Allentown’s children.